 CVG Announces Participation in the Sidoti Virtual Small-Cap Investor Conference

-/EIN News/ -- NEW ALBANY, Ohio, March 16, 2023 (GLOBE NEWSWIRE) -- CVG (NASDAQ: CVGI) announced today that Harold Bevis, President and Chief Executive Officer, and Andy Cheung, Executive Vice President and Chief Financial Officer, will present virtually at the Sidoti Small-Cap Virtual Conference on March 22, 2023, at 2:30 p.m.
+NEW ALBANY, Ohio, March 16, 2023 (GLOBE NEWSWIRE) -- CVG CVGI announced today that Harold Bevis, President and Chief Executive Officer, and Andy Cheung, Executive Vice President and Chief Financial Officer, will present virtually at the Sidoti Small-Cap Virtual Conference on March 22, 2023, at 2:30 p.m.
 ET.
-A link to the webcast can be accessed through the investor section of the Company’s website at cvgrp.com.
+A link to the webcast can be accessed through the investor section of the Company's website at cvgrp.com.
 The presentation materials will be posted on the Company Website and be archived there for a period of 30 days.

 Management will also meet virtually with investors registered for the conference.